dhawal0921/Desert-Terrain-Segmentation-SegFormer/README.md

 >### trained_model
 >  This folder contains the actual trained model.
+>  It also contains the weights of our model in the file -  "model.safetensors"

 ## Dataset & Class Mapping
 The dataset consists of synthetic off-road images.
 Although the problem statement listed 10 classes, the dataset contained only 6 unique classes.
 To stabilize training, we mapped the sparse IDs to a continuous range 0-5.